Applying Underglaze on Greenware vs Bisqueware – Which Is Best

 Splatter

-Bisqueware, having been fired once, provides an ideal surface that absorbs the watered-down underglaze efficiently, allowing for more controlled and aesthetically pleasing splatters.
+Bisqueware, once fired, provides an ideal surface that absorbs watered-down underglaze efficiently, allowing for more controlled, aesthetically pleasing splatters.

-In contrast, applying the same technique on leather-hard clay, which still retains moisture, can lead to excessive dripping of the underglaze.
-This is due to the clay’s damp surface causing the watered-down underglaze to flow rather than splatter, resulting in less defined and potentially unwanted effects.
+In contrast, applying the same technique to leather-hard clay, which still retains moisture, can cause excessive underglaze dripping.
+This is because the clay’s damp surface causes the watered-down underglaze to flow rather than splatter, resulting in less-defined and potentially unwanted effects.

 For more information on the Splatter method, you can check out this video, How to Splatter Underglaze on a Mug, a Bowl, and a Plate.